-Our total indebtedness, net of discount, at December 31, 2011 was \$386.3 million.
-As of December 31, 2011, we have \$92.0 million of face value of senior convertible notes outstanding.
+Our total indebtedness, net of discount, at December 31, 2012 was \$395.4 million.
+As of December 31, 2012, we have \$92.0 million of face value of senior convertible notes outstanding.
 The holders of the convertible notes have the right to compel us to repurchase for cash on June 15, 2014, June 15, 2017 and June 15, 2022, all or some of their convertible notes.
 They also have the right to be paid the principal upon default and upon certain designated events, such as certain changes of control.
-In January 2011 we issued \$175.0 million in senior secured notes due that are due in 2018.
-We may not have sufficient funds to pay the principal of these obligations at the time we are obligated to do so, which could result in bankruptcy, or we may only be able to raise the necessary funds on unfavorable terms.
+In January 2011 we issued \$175.0 million in senior secured notes that are due in 2018 and require interest payments totaling \$14.7 million per year.
+We may not have sufficient funds to pay the interest and principal related to these obligations at the time we are obligated to do so, which could result in bankruptcy, or we may only be able to raise the necessary funds on unfavorable terms.

-Our total indebtedness at December 31, 2011 includes \$134.7 million of capital lease obligations for dark fiber primarily under 15 - 20 year IRUs.
-The amount of our IRU capital lease obligations may be impacted due to our expansion activities and fluctuations in foreign currency rates.
+Our total indebtedness at December 31, 2012 includes \$137.9 million of capital lease obligations for dark fiber primarily under 15 - 20 year IRUs.
+The amount of our IRU capital lease obligations may be impacted due to our expansion activities, the timing of payments and fluctuations in foreign currency rates.